karl-rathmanner/golem/README.md

 | `--sourcemaps` | Force the creation of sourcemaps.
 Default: !production                                                                                                |
 | `test`      | Starts the testrunner |

+You can safely ignore the message: `Failed to load external module @babel/register`.
 ### Test

     $ gulp test